wth666/JANC-1/README.md

 For the details, please refer to our [paper](xxx).

+## Quick Installation
+ The python files related to AMR should be cloned from [JAX-AMR](https://github.com/JA4S/JAX-AMR) repository, including jaxamr.py and amraux.py.

 ## State of the Project

 - [x] 2D solver for Euler equations  ✅